 Where you see Edit theme on your website while logged in, others see buttons promoting Tumblr and prompting them to follow you on Tumblr.
-Though totally optionally, you can easily get rid of this not-so-lovely eyesore, making your site appear more clean and professionally done.
-To get rid of it, click Edit theme again as seen in the first image of this section, a side bar will appear: scroll to the bottom and click on Advanced options.
+Though totally optionally, you can easily get rid of this not-so-lovely eyesore, making your site appear cleaner and professionally done.
+To get rid of it, click Edit theme again as seen in the first image of this section, a sidebar will appear: scroll to the bottom and click on Advanced options.
 From there you can deselect the option to promote Tumblr.

 5. Add your own domain name (optional)

 Purchasing your own domain name, though typically very affordable, is entirely optional.
 You can always keep your Tumblr URL at no cost.
 If you don’t know what a domain name is, it’s the URL people type into an address bar to get to your site, for example, our’s is JungKatz.com.
 Domain names can be purchased on a renewable basis from such reputable sites as GoDaddy and NameCheap.
 Both even have help articles on the specific subject of how to configure your domain to direct to your Tumblr site.